Nastel/tnt4j-stream-jmx/README.md

     * `excludedAttributes` - list of user chosen attribute names (may have wildcards `*` and `?`) to exclude, pattern:
     `attr1,attr2,...,attrN@MBean1_ObjectName;...;attr1,attr2,...,attrN@MBeanN_ObjectName`.
 * `-sp:` - sampler system property string using `=` symbol as delimiter.
 Defines only one system property, to define more than one use this argument multiple times.
-Argument format: `-sp:key=value`
+Argument format: `-sp:key=value`.
+* `-ssl` - flag indicating to disable SSL verification in case SSL is misconfigured: expired, self-signed, or domain mismatching certificate.

 ## Running Stream-JMX as `-javaagent`